- Investor Relations

-The Board of Directors of IPC THE HOSPITALIST COMPANY, INC. (the “Board,” and such company (the “Company”) has adopted the following Corporate Governance Guidelines (the “Guidelines”) to assist the Board in exercising its responsibilities with a view to enhancing stockholder value over the long term.
+The Board of Directors of IPC HEALTHCARE, INC. (the “Board,” and such company (the “Company”) has adopted the following Corporate Governance Guidelines (the “Guidelines”) to assist the Board in exercising its responsibilities with a view to enhancing stockholder value over the long term.
 The Guidelines are subject to modification from time to time as the Board deems necessary or advisable.

 - Board Composition